bugfishtm/Mail-Relaying-over-DNS/README.md

 Feel free to try this software in higher OS versions.
 There should be no compatibility problems, if the PHP8 Version is running.

+## Requirements
+- Mailserver running with Postfix
+- If you want to fetch Mail Relaying Information over DNS this is working only together with Bind9 (optional)
+- Webserver with PHP8 Support
+- Mysql Database

 ## Example Image
 ![plot](./_images/1.png)